Robust affine point matching via quadratic assignment on Grassmannians

 The Python code to perform the tests and the respective output stored is accessible on GitHub \cite{github:2023}.
 The code requires SageMath \cite{sagemath} and runs in the Jupiter environment.
-The output is saved in \texttt{csv} format and can be accessed without the need to run the code first.
+The output is saved in \texttt{csv} format and can be accessed without running the code.

+For different levels of noise and occlusion, we got $69.43$ seconds on average per batch of $100$ trials for the ``choose best'' approach and $57.07$ seconds on average per batch of $100$ trials for the ``weighted sum'' approach (see \cite{github:2023}).
+Thus, a single run of RoAM took approximately between $0.57$ to $0.69$ seconds on a MacBook Pro (M1, 2020).

 Below we provide a graphical interpretation of the results, where for each value of $\sigma$, the values of $\delta_*$, $* \in \{L, X, Y\}$ are provided for different values of $\lambda$.
 The higher the point discrepancy (i.e. the lower $\lambda$), the longer the horizontal bar over the respective value of $\delta_*$, $* \in \{L, X, Y\}$.